 Foster wonder and curiosity in the fields of Science, Technology, Engineering, and Mathematics (STEM) through the production and dissemination of American Sign Language (ASL)-centric resources.

 Empower our community to expand ASL by developing and delivering engaging STEM-related topics through creative language play.

 Encourage collaboration and networking opportunities among current and future deaf STEMists and our community.

 How We Became Atomic Hands

-Atomic Hands was founded by Alicia Wooten and Barbara Spiecker who are strong advocates of science and the Deaf community.
+Atomic Hands was founded by Dr. Alicia Wooten and Dr. Barbara Spiecker who are themselves scientists and members of the deaf community.
 Alicia and Barbara met at Rochester Institute of Technology while taking classes together and doing research in the same lab.
-They bonded tightly over science, traveling, camping, and cats.
-Both went on to pursue doctoral degrees on the opposite coasts.
-As they worked on their PhD, they would share their experiences and struggles with each other and noticed similarities.
-The difficulties of English-based learning, the lack of networking with Deaf STEMists, and the frustration of not being able to access science videos.
-After attending a Deaf Academics Conference together in 2017, they decided they couldn’t sit around anymore and wanted to make a change and thus Atomic Hands was created.
+They bonded over science, traveling, camping, and cats.
+Both went on to pursue doctoral degrees on the opposite coasts of the United States.
+As they worked on their Ph.D., they shared some of their experiences and struggles with each other and noticed some similarities.
+Their similarities included challenges of English-centric learning, lack of networking with deaf STEMists, and frustration of not being able to access science videos in a spoken language.
+After attending a Deaf Academics Conference together in 2017, they decided they could not sit around anymore and wanted to make a change, and thus Atomic Hands was created.